-1. This Agreement is for the 2014-2015 academic year or balance thereof and Summer 2015.
+- This Agreement is for the 2018-2019 academic year or balance thereof and Summer 2019.
 By completing and signing the Housing Application the terms and conditions of this Agreement are accepted by the student.
 The University reserves the right to amend this agreement.
 The most up-to-date copy is available upon request.

 - In situations where the University believes that emergency or medical assessment and/or intervention is required, it is the student’s responsibility to pay for any charges related to the assessment or intervention (including, but not limited to hospitalization, transportation, follow up assessments/care and treatment).

-4. Term of Agreement.
+- Term of Agreement.
 The housing agreement is for the academic year, fall and spring semester, or balance thereof and for the summer following.
 Room and board charges include a meal plan through the University’s food service, Sodexo.
 A meal plan is not included during the summer.

 Fall Semester Cancellation

-August 1 – August 22 – $200 plus down payment
+August 1 – August 22 – $300 plus down payment

 August 23 – September 5 – $500 plus down payment

-Spring Semester Cancellation
+Spring Semester Cancellation.

 A fee is charged for canceling this agreement at the end of fall semester.
 The cancellation fee is based on the date the cancellation request is received.